Booleans are a fundamental data type in C++ that represent truth values,

 In this example:

-enables the output of boolean values astrue
+std::boolalphaenables the output of boolean values astrueorfalse.

 Final Remarks